Diversifying the board – a step towards better governance

 Definition of board diversity

 Over the years, regulators have placed great emphasis on addressing different matters relating to the board of directors.
-Two prominent examples were: (i) stressing on the roles of non-executive directors as well as the importance of independence of the board in the Higgs Review in 2003; and (ii) emphasising the significance of balancing skills and experience of the board members as in the Walker Review in 2010.
-Until recently, there has been an urge for diversifying the board.
+Two prominent examples were: (i) stressing the roles of non-executive directors as well as the importance of independence of the board in the Higgs Review in 2003; and (ii) emphasising the significance of balancing skills and experience of the board members as in the Walker Review in 2010.
+There are also benefits of diversifying the board.
 Intuitively, diversity means having a range of many people that are different from each other.